-Assistant Vice Chancellor: Susan West
+Assistant Vice Chancellor: Danny Davis (interim)

 Technology Support Services (TSS) provides a variety of technology support and consulting services for the NC State University campus community.
 Major areas of support include: